oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 ```

 **Notes:**
-* You must have created **racstorage** volume before the creation of the RAC container.
+* You must have created **racstorage** volume before the creation of the Oracle RAC container.
 * You can change env variables such as IPs and ORACLE_PWD based on your env.
 For details about the env variables, please refer the section 6.

-### Assign Network to additional RAC container
+### Assign Network to additional Oracle RAC container

 Assign Network to container